Assessments

 Comprehensive assessment

-This stage includes a clinical interview and formal standardised assessments.
-Findings are integrated into a detailed written report.
+At this stage, a clinical interview and formal standardised assessments are conducted, with findings carefully integrated into a comprehensive written report.

 Feedback Session

-A dedicated session designed to walk through results, address questions, and explore practical recommendations and meaningful next steps.
+A dedicated session to explain results, provide clear answers, and discuss practical recommendations and next steps.

 This structured process ensures families are supported with professional guidance early on, proceeding to full assessment only when clinically appropriate, and fostering informed decision-making and meaningful outcomes.